akaaariii/covid19-dashboard2/README.md

 ### [Demo](https://covid19-dashboard2.vercel.app)

-This website shows COVID-19 infected, recovered and deaths cases.
+A website where you can see how many people have been infected, recovered and died in COVID-19.
 You can see the number of cases by country.

 API : [COVID-19 API](https://covid19api.com)